hyphanet/wininstaller/res/install_node/README.txt

 Press enquiries should be directed to Ian Clarke.

 ALWAYS ON:
-The installer will create a cron job to run Freenet on startup.
-You should run Freenet as close to 24x7 as possible for good performance.
-It is however possible to remove the cron job (with the remove cron job script in bin/).
+The installer will load the system tray applet (the rabbit icon on the bottom left) when you log in.
+We strongly recommend you run Freenet as close to 24x7 as possible for good performance.
+However, you can remove this from the startup menu if you don't want this to happen.
+Also, you can easily use the tray icon to turn Freenet on and off when you need to free up bandwidth and CPU.
+However, bear in mind that unless you are regularly downloading and uploading large files, Freenet will use most system resources just after you start it up, so you should avoid this where possible.

 BASIC SECURITY:
 You MUST use a separate browser to access Freenet than the one you use to access